Review

 • Need a default that fits most studios?
 Bloch Super Jazz or Neo-Flex vs Capezio E-Series.
 These are the two shoes most studio dress codes assume anyone already owns.
 Pick one of them unless your studio specifies otherwise.

 • Competing and want the cleanest foot line on stage?
 Bloch Pulse or Bloch Spark.
 Split-sole, stretch/neoprene construction.
 Beautiful on stage.
-Fit is personal, try before you commit to final-sale.
+Fit is personal.
+Try before you commit to final-sale.

 • Beginner, between sizes, or hate tight slip-ons?
 Bloch Jazzsoft or Dance Now DN980.
 Lace-up styles let you adjust.
 The trade-off: laces are less streamlined, so confirm your studio accepts lace-ups before buying.